project-chip/connectedhomeip/src/tools/interop/idt/README.md

     -   Reuses the dnssd discovery implementation to build probe targets.
     -   Calls platform + addr type specific probe methods for each target.
 -   `linux` and `mac` contain `probe` implementations for each host platform.
--   -   The package contains a simple dataclass to represent probe targets.

 ### `utils`